In 2014, we created what we now call The Ultimate Social Media Roadmap (in 2014 it was called the 5 Cs of Social Media).

 We’d also suggest tracking key-performance-indicators (KPIs) as well — you can use our free template.

-We truly believe the 5 Cs make up the Ultimate Social Media Roadmap and have seen it work firsthand for ourselves and our clients.
+We truly believe these six Cs make up the Ultimate Social Media Roadmap and have seen it work firsthand for ourselves and our clients.

-Or course, there are many tactics that you can drill down into under each C — but keeping these five in mind will certainly help guide you in the right direction.
+Or course, there are many tactics that you can drill down into under each C — but keeping these six in mind will certainly help guide you in the right direction.

 Latest posts by Brooke B. Sellas (see all)